ioannidis/relational-database-managment-system/README.md

 # Relational Database Management System
-A group project that was developed for a university assignment for the subject of Databases.
+A group project that was developed for a university assignment on the subject of Databases.

 **The project requirements are as followed:**
 - Design a relational database for the purpose of storing data based on a car dealership company.